-1. When using a PG 76-22 (PMA), or PG-76-22 (ARB), or PG-82-22 (PMA) Aasphalt Bbinder, limit the amount of RAP material used in the mix to a maximum of 20% by weight of total aggregate.
+1. When using a PG 76-22 (PMA) or PG 76-22 (ARB) Aasphalt Bbinder, limit the amount of RAP material used in the mix to a maximum of 20% by weight of total aggregate.
 As an exception, amounts greater than 20% RAP by weight of total aggregate can be used if no more than 20% by weight of the total asphalt binder comes from the RAP material.

-2. When using a PG 82-22 (PMA) asphalt binder, do not use RAP material in the mix design.
+2. When using a PG 82-22 (PMA) asphalt binder, do not use RAP material

-223. Assume full responsibility for the design, production and construction of asphalt mixes which incorporate RAP as a component material.
+23. Assume full responsibility for the design, production and construction of asphalt mixes which incorporate RAP as a component material.

-334. Use RAP from a Department approved stockpile or millings from aDepartment project. or RAP that has a Department furnished Pavement Composition Data Sheet.
+34. Use RAP from a Department approved stockpile or millings from aDepartment project. or RAP that has a Department furnished Pavement Composition Data Sheet.

-445. Provide stockpiled RAP material that is reasonably consistent in characteristics and contains no aggregate particles which are soft or conglomerates of fines.
+45. Provide stockpiled RAP material that is reasonably consistent in characteristics and contains no aggregate particles which are soft or conglomerates of fines.

-556. Provide RAP material having a minimum average asphalt binder content of 4.0% by weight of RAP.
+56. Provide RAP material having a minimum average asphalt binder content of 4.0% by weight of RAP.
 As an exception, when using fractionated RAP, the minimum average asphalt binder content for the coarse portion of the RAP shall be 2.5% by weight of the coarse portion of the RAP shall be the portion of the RAP retained on the No. 4 sieve.
 The Engineer may sample the stockpiles to verify that this requirement is met.

-334-2.3.2 Material Characterization for Mix Design: Assume responsibility for establishing the asphalt binder content, gradation, and bulk specific gravity (G{sb}) of the RAP material based on a representative sampling of the material by roadway cores or stockpile samples.
+334-2.3.2 Material Characterization for Mix Design: Assume responsibility for establishing the asphalt binder content, gradation, and bulk specific gravity ( $G{sb}$ ) of the RAP material based on a representative sampling of the material by roadway cores or stockpile samples.
 For roadway core samples, assume responsibility for the degradation that will occur during the milling operation.